camunda/camunda-docs-cawemo/content/introduction/_index.md

 Welcome to the Cawemo manual!

-Cawemo is a web-based BPMN modeling application with a focus on collaboration
+Cawemo is a web-based BPMN modeling application with a focus on collaboration.

 This documentation describes the set up of Cawemo as well as its current featureset.